 With sandy grounds and stairs to contend with, the villas aren't suitable for wheelchair users.

-All ages are welcome at the hotel, and the villas – particularly Casa Chukum and Chakté – have plenty of room for families.
+Welcome, though better suited for adults.
+The villas – particularly Casa Chukum and Chakté – have plenty of room for families.
 There aren’t any specific facilities for children, but babysitting can be arranged through the concierge.

 Think West Coast via India, with a dash of Kahloesque colour thrown in.